 Principle 1 - Context & Character DRP Chairperson Comments Administration Response The front setback and positioning of the double garage in front of the main façade of the house is not reflective of the surrounding area.
 Further information is needed in relation to the surrounding context.
 Given the irregular shaped site, it is difficult to develop a character style of house.
 Most character house styles have a lot which is deeper than it is wide and provide a larger upper level setback.
 The acceptability of the proposed street setback is detailed in the Comments section.
 The garage positioned 0.5 metres behind the dwelling alignment complies with the deemed-to-comply standard of the Built Form Policy.
 The character and context of the surrounding area is further considered in the Comments section.
 The site characteristics and constraints are acknowledged.
 The proposed dwelling has been designed to incorporate the stepping back of the upper floor, and the proposal has been considered against the standards of the Built Form Policy and the R Codes.
-This is further detailed in the Comments section. • andscape Quality Preference generally for a landscaping plan to be prepared by a landscape architect or professional to ensure a viable landscaping outcome is achieved.
+This is further detailed in the Comments section. · andscape Quality DRP Chairperson Comments Administration Response Preference generally for a landscaping plan to be prepared by a landscape architect or professional to ensure a viable landscaping outcome is achieved.
 Details of plant spacings, pot/tree sizes, reticulation and species to be included in landscaping plan.
 The City's Parks team has reviewed the landscaping plan and is generally supportive of the species selection.
 The Built Form Policy does not require a landscaping plan to be prepared by a landscape architect or equivalent, rather it sets out the landscaping outcome to be achieved.
 Landscaping is further detailed in the Comments section.
 Further specifications are to be provided in an updated landscaping plan, recommended as a condition of approval.

-Principle 3 - Built Form and Scale DRP Chairperson Comments Administration Response Both the primary street and rear setback do not appear consistent with the surrounding context.
-The built form appears too large for a shallow and irregular shaped site.
+Principle 3 - Built Form and Scale DRP Chairperson Comments Administration Response Both the primary street and rear se not appear consistent with the surre context.
+The built form appears too large for and irregular shaped site.
 The proposed single house has been designed to respond to the primary street setbacks of the adjoining and adjacent developments.
-This is detailed in the Comments section.
-The proposed rear setbacks comply with the deemed-to-comply standards of the R Codes.
-The proposed development meets the deemed-to-comply standards for building height and open space (building footprint) of the R Codes and Built Form Policy.
-These controls inform the developable area of the site.
-Street setback also moderates the size of developments and this is considered further in the Comments section and in considering the site characteristics.
-Principle 5 - - Sustainability DRP Chairperson Comments Administration Response Environmentally sustainable design initiatives to be integrated.
-Living spaces and the main bedroom are orientated south or west, with minimal northern light access.
-Shading to western facing windows.
-Environmentally sustainable design considerations and measures that have been incorporated are addressed in the Comments section.
-6 - Amenity DRP Chairperson Comments Administration Response Bedroom 4 should have a minimum 3 metre dimension.
-Bedroom 4 is reliant on high level window for amenity.
-The R Codes and Built Form Policy does not include a deemed-to-comply standard for minimum bedroom dimension and does not restrict the provision of high level windows to bedrooms.
-Bedroom 4 minimum dimension increased to have a 2.95 metre minimum dimension and would be functional and capable of use.
-The high level window to Bedroom 4 is to the eastern wall and provides access to morning sun all year round and is operable to enable ventilation.
-It would not result in overlooking to the eastern adjoining property.
-Principle 10 0 - Aesthetics DRP Chairperson Comments Administration Response The rear elevation is lacking diversity of textural materiality.
-Incorporating face brick at ground level better reflects traditional style housing.
-The rear elevation has been treated with contrasting coloured render to the upper floor and moulding strips to differentiate between the ground and upper floors.
-This has been updated on amended plans to respond to the DRP Chair comment.
-The setback of the walls meet the R Codes deemed-to-comply standards.
-Amended plans have been submitted to incorporate face brick at the ground floor of the proposed development.
-This is shown in the streetscape perspective included as Attachment 3.
+This is Principle 5 - Sustainability DRP Chairperson Comments Administration Response Environmentally sustainable design to be integrated.
+Living spaces and the main bedroo orientated south or west, with mining northern light access.
+Shading to western facing windows Environmentally sustainable design considerations and measures that have been incorporated are addressed in the Comments section.
+Shading to western facing windows Principle 6 - Amenity DRP Chairperson Comments Administration Response Bedroom 4 should have a minimum dimension.
+Bedroom 4 is reliant on high level vamenity.
+The R Codes and Built Form Policy does not include a deemed-to-comply standard for Principle 10 - Aesthetics DRP Chairperson Comments Administration Response The rear elevation is lacking divers textural materiality.
+Incorporating face brick at ground I reflects traditional style housing. contrasting coloured render to the upper floor